barryosull/barryosull.com/contents/articles/2018-04-06-immediate-vs-eventual-consistency.md

 tags: event sourcing, architecture, event driven
 cover_image: http://barryosull.com/images/1e92472a-f6d6-444a-ab64-5ba3d659820c.png
 ---
-In the [last article](https://barryosull.com/blog/projection-building-blocks-what-you-ll-need-to-build-projections) we looked at the building blocks of projectors, the backbone of any CQRS/Event Driven system.
+In the [last article](https://barryosull.com/blog/projection-building-blocks-what-you-ll-need-to-build-projections) we looked at projectors, the backbone of any CQRS/Event Driven system.
 This article was originally meant to be about implementing projectors, but I realised there was an important question to answer first, one that would shape the solution, "When do we project the events, now, or later?".
-Turns out this question has far reaching effects, so it's important to dig into it before we go further.
+Turns out this question has far reaching effects, so it's important we dig into it before moving onward.

 # Immediate vs Eventual Consistency
 When it comes to projectors there are two choices, immediate or eventual consistency.
 With immediate, events are processed by projectors as soon as they happen.
 With eventual, events get processed in a different process at a later time (usually a split second later).